vaddi/OML/README.md

 # OML | ORlib Media Library #

-A simple Booknote Manager to Organise Links, Notes, Borred or other stuff aside your real Books. \n At the time OML is only available in German Language.
+A simple Booknote Manager to Organise Links, Notes, Borred or other stuff aside your real Books.
+At the time OML is only available in German Language.